A Commitment Beyond Racing

 We encourage competitors to consider joining this effort by making their own racing programs more sustainable.
 We hope you will consider adopting some or all the practices below, not only for the Newport Bermuda Race but also as a permanent part of your race preparation.

-In the week leading up to the start of the race, we are teaming up with Clean Ocean Access for a Bermuda racers’ “Second Beach Clean-up” at 5pm, Weds.
-This will be a great chance to get off the docks briefly, help protect local birds and wildlife from plastic ingestion, and whet your appetite for the Gosling Rum Newport Shipyard Crew Party, which follows immediately!
+In the 2018, leading up to the start of the race, we are teamed up with Clean Ocean Access for a Bermuda racers’ “Second Beach Clean-up”.
+It was a great chance to get off the docks briefly, help protect local birds and wildlife from plastic ingestion.

 Reusable Water Bottles